West Virginia

 Benchmarking of state-owned facilities is now required as part of HB 2667.
 Additionally, the West Virginia Office of Energy (WVDOE) promotes benchmarking in all West Virginia public facilities through several programs.
 The WVOE received a USDOE Competitive SEP Award to benchmark energy performance of state owned buildings, beginning with K-12 schools.
 To date, 80% of school buildings have been benchmarked, and 35 schools have been Energy Star certified.

-In March 2021, the WV State Legislature passed HB 2667, setting the state's first energy use reduction goal of 25% by 2030.
-The bill also calls to audit utility accounts, document deferred maintenance needs, and establish a guaranteed energy savings performance contracting program.
+In April 2021, the WV State Legislature passed HB 2667 setting the state's first energy reduction goal of 25% below 2018 levels by 2030.
+This legislation also mandated annual auditing of all state-owned building utility accounts and tracking in Energy Star Portfolio Manager.

 The W.Va.
 Purchasing Division includes an alternative fueling mechanism for every vehicle classification.
 Vendors are also required to provide the federal mpg for each vehicle classification, which is given bid award consideration.